 What is obstructive sleep apnea?

-Obstructive sleep apnea (OSA) is a condition in which there are brief pauses in your child’s breathing pattern during sleep.
+Obstructive sleep apnea (OSA) is a condition in which there are brief pauses in your child's breathing pattern during sleep.
 Breathing usually stops because there is a blockage – or an "obstruction" – in the airway.
-OSA occurs in many children, and is most commonly seen in children between the ages of 2 and 6 years of age.
+OSA occurs in up to 2% of children, and is most commonly seen in children between the ages of 2 and 6 years of age.

 What causes sleep apnea?